khadija-mahdi/ft_transcendence/README.md

 - Link Tournament View Page With Backend
 - add option for tournament players to add aliase
 - add loses and wins in profile page

+## ERROR HANDLING :
+	- catch Error on login with intra if user is ready exist !!